All Products

 pathType: ImplementationSpecific

-After creating the new Ingress, update your local hosts file to map the domain name to the IP address of the new Classic Load Balancer (CLB) instance, then verify that ack-ingress-nginx-v1 routes traffic correctly.
+After creating the new Ingress rule, validate by updating your local hosts file to resolve the domain name to the new CLB IP address.